Windsor–Detroit International Freedom Festival

 The International Freedom Festival is a multi-day celebration in late June marking Canada Day on July 1 and the American Independence Day on July 4.
 Detroit, Michigan, in the United States and Windsor, Ontario, in Canada jointly celebrate the multi-day festival which draws about 3.5 million visitors.
 The International Freedom Festival began in 1959.

 Beginning in 2007, the Festival became two separate events, Windsor Summer Fest, and Detroit River Days.

 Summer Fest is a 19-day festival, which takes place along the scenic riverfront in Windsor Ontario.
 More than 500,000 people attend the event each year.

 The Detroit RiverFront Conservancy began the River Days festival in June 2007 to introduce the community and visitors to the transformed Detroit International Riverfront.
 The festival marked the opening of significant portions of the new Detroit RiverWalk and the festival has continued each year to spotlight this destination in the city of Detroit.

 The highlight of both festivals is the fireworks display in celebration of the United States' Independence Day and Canada's Canada Day.
 It is one of the largest and most spectacular firework displays in North America, lighting up the sky over Windsor and Detroit.
 This annual spectacle draws more than 1,000,000 to the Windsor and Detroit river fronts (citation needed).
 It is usually held on the Monday shared by both festivals.
+Traditionally, the fireworks have been preceded by the singing of the Canadian national anthem "O Canada" followed by the American national anthem "The Star-Spangled Banner".

 Events

 Traditionally, several days of events were planned, ending with one of the world's largest fireworks displays.

 The event usually took place the last Wednesday of June, every year.
 However, in 2010, the day was moved to a Monday.
 The Windsor side also contains a carnival with additional events and rides.

+In 2020 and 2021, the fireworks event had to be postponed to later months and moved to designated locations within Southeast Lower Michigan and ban spectators from attending in response to COVID-19 pandemic and public health safety concerns as it was a television-only event broadcast on WDIV-TV.
+From 2022 onward, the event gets held once again at the riverfront with spectators attending the fireworks in person.